BerawalaY3351/Election_Analysis/README.md

 # Election Analysis
+Election_Analysis zip has resources and analysis folder which contains txt and CSV
 ## Purpose of the Election Analysis is Well Defined
 After helping Seth and Tom with their initial request for election data.
 They have asked for additional data:
 Additional request are: